microsoft/graphrag/docs/index/default_dataflow.md

 ### Graph Tables Emission

-Once our graph augmentation steps are complete, the final **Entities** and **Relationships** tables are emitted after their text fields are text-embedded.
+Once our graph augmentation steps are complete, the final **Entities** and **Relationships** tables are exported after their text fields are text-embedded.

 ## Phase 4: Community Summarization